XamFerret/XamFerret/README.md

 ⚡ Fun fact: The name “ferret” is derived from the Latin word furittus, meaning “little thief.”
 This name likely refers to the common ferret habit of secreting away small items.
+Like my pens and hairclips.